Understanding Stress Responses and Igniting Change

 This conscious choice is how you will rewire your brain for a better way to handle conflict.

 Neuroplasticity—the brain’s incredible ability to change and reorganize itself over time—doesn’t demand dramatic moments.
 It thrives on repetition.
 When you reach for a new response, even just once, you begin to weaken the old neural pathway and start laying down a new one.
-Research by scientists like Michael Merzenich has revealed how repeated behaviors can profoundly alter the brain’s networks.
-Every time you "flip the script," you're doing more than just managing a single interaction; you're actively training your entire system for a new way of being.
+Research led by scientists like Michael Merzenich reveals how repeated behaviors can profoundly alter the brain’s networks.
+Every time you "flip the script," you're not only managing a single interaction; you’re actively training your entire system for a new way of being.

 Sometimes, this new move is incredibly small: